homelight/worksheets/README.md

 	joey.GetBool("can_take_mortgage")

-Store it
+Store the worksheet

 	bytes, err := joey.Marshal()

-Retrieve it from storage
+And retrieve the worksheet

 	joey, err := worksheet.Unmarshal("borrower", bytes)

 ## Worksheets

-All centers around the concept of a `worksheet` with named fields which have a predetermined type.
+All centers around the concept of a `worksheet` which is constituted of typed named fields

 	worksheet person {
 		1:age number(0)